mesosphere/dcos-docs-site/pages/ksphere/kommander/latest/tutorials/use-kcl-from-kubectl/index.md

 ### Creating an AWS Cloud Provider

-In this tutorial we are going to be using AWS Provider.
-Althouhg you can use any other supported [infrastructure provider][infrastructure_provider].
+In this tutorial we are using AWS Provider, but you can use any other supported [infrastructure provider][infrastructure_provider].

 <p class="message--note"><strong>NOTE: </strong>Assuming you logged in with aws-cli
 </p>
+To create a cluster you need to setup the secret with the AWS credentials and a CloudProviderAccount.

 ```
 BASE64_ARGS="-w 0"